Cooling Off a Warming Planet

 Economics & Environmental Studies

 This role-playing case on climate change policy is designed to engage student groups in parallel discussions on policy instruments and packages for controlling greenhouse gas emissions.
 Specifically, student groups discuss cap-and-trade and carbon tax policies for reducing carbon dioxide emissions.
 Each group has four students representing one of the following characters: climate scientist, economist, political sociologist, and the staff expert on science related policy.
 Students study the policies from a holistic perspective and explore related social, economic and environmental issues.
 In the end, each group drafts a statement for the senator that includes choices and recommendations based on these different views.
 This case is appropriate for introductory environmental studies and environmental economics courses once students have been introduced to the basic technical and scientific information on climate change.

 KeywordsClimate change; cap-and-trade; carbon tax; climate policy impact; climate policy justice; climate policy equity; environmental justice; environmental ethics; global warming; global warming policy; greenhouse gas emissions

 Educational LevelUndergraduate lower division, Undergraduate upper division

 Type MethodsAnalysis (Issues), Debate, Dilemma/Decision, Discussion, Role-Play

 Subject HeadingsEnvironmental Science Economics Atmospheric Science Climatology / Meteorology Earth Science Natural Resource Management Sociology Science (General)

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.